onepanelio/core-docs/docs/getting-started/concepts/environment-variables.md

 description: Manage environment variables on Onepanel
 ---

-Environment variables are unique to each namespace and will automatically added to any container in [Workspaces](/docs/getting-started/concepts/workspaces) or [Workflows](/docs/getting-started/concepts/workflows).
+Environment variables are unique to each namespace and will be automatically added to any running Workspace or Workflow Task.

 The following system environment variables are always automatically added to both Workspaces and Workflow containers: